-Hannah Kucine is an Associate at Slater Slater Schulman LLP and a powerful advocate for their clients.
+Hannah Kucine is a Law Clerk at Slater Slater Schulman LLP and a powerful advocate for their clients.
 Dedicated to helping survivors of trauma navigate the civil legal system, Hannah is highly involved in representing survivors of sexual abuse and litigating Child Victims Act claims.

 Hannah’s primary goal in every case is to establish trust and open communication with her clients; it’s not a responsibility she takes lightly.
 Most survivors that Hannah represents are disclosing reports of trauma and unspeakable acts of sexual abuse for the very first time.
 With the utmost discretion and compassion, Hannah creates a secure environment for her clients to tell their story and provides constant support throughout the legal process to ease their concerns.